 Quite simply, a pontil mark is the spot on the bottom of a piece of blown glass where the rod used during manufacture was broken off after the piece was completed.
 Some pieces of blown glass will have a very rough pontil, others will have a rather lumpy pontil that has been partially finished by reheating the glass and smoothing it.

-Some marks of this nature are very rough and really look like a break in the glass.
+Some marks of this nature are very rough and look like a break in the glass.
 Others exhibit a mound so you can tell that area was reheated and smoothed out by the person manufacturing the piece.
 The type of pontil mark often reflects how nicely the piece is manufactured overall, but not always.
-You still have to look at the other details of the piece like symmetry and the presence of debris in the glass to make an evaluation of overall quality.
+You still have to look at the other details of the piece like symmetry and the presence of debris in the glass to evaluate overall quality.

-Does Blown Glass Ever Contain Ash or Other Types of Debris?
+Does Blown Glass Ever Contain Ash or Other Debris?

-Yes, blown glass can absolutely contain debris.
-Hoever, high quality collectible blown glass will be free of these types of imperfections.
+Yes, blown glass can contain debris.
+However, the high-quality collectible blown glass will be free of these types of imperfections.
 They would be considered flaws in art glass or elegant glass made by the best companies.